- Excellent fuel economy

 2021 Toyota Prius

-Good standard safety features complement mostly good crash-test results in the 2021 Prius.
+Good standard safety features come with every 2021 Prius.

 How safe is the Toyota Prius?